joe-elliott/grafana-local/readme.md

   - Jaeger:     http://localhost:16686
   - Promtail:   http://localhost:9080

 After running `docker-compose up` navigate to http://localhost:3000 and use Grafana to visualize the metrics/logs that are being stored.
 This is your primary way to see the data that Loki or Cortex are storing.
+Username/password is admin/admin.
+I'd recommend navigating to the Explore tab and checking out available metrics/log streams.

+It's also fun to check Jaeger at http://localhost:16686 to see traces.

 ## extra_hosts